 These filler foods only aim to fill a dog’s belly and rarely provide any great deal of nutritional value, leading to dogs hunting for food elsewhere.

 13. Seeking Nutrition

 Dogs have a short digestive tract which means that they process their food very quickly.
 So a nice, fresh poop may still have some nutritional value according to your beagle, making them believe it is a healthy snack!

 Can a Beagle Get Sick from Eating Poop?

 If a beagle is eating its own (fresh) poop then this will generally not cause any harm.
 It could reinfect them with parasites, but these are already in their system.
 At most, it may cause a slightly upset tummy with some gassy and smelly farts.

-However, if your beagle is eating another animal’s poop it could develop a parasitic infection.
+However, if your beagle is eating another animal’s poop it could lead to a parasitic infection or other health issues.
 If this happens, keep an eye out over the coming days to watch for any signs of illness and seek immediate advice from your vet.

 Signs of a possible infection can include:

 - Appearing dizzy or unsteady

 - Loss of appetite